Indonesia West Sumatra Trip. Day 3: Bukittinggi

 Lake Maninjau as the background

-We were given briefing by one of the Buya Hamka's descendent.
-Things used by the late were displayed in this house among things that caught our attention were typewriter and his books.
-He was prominent Muslim scholar by his book, Tafsir Al-Azhar.
+We were given a briefing by one of Buya Hamka's descendants.
+Things used by the late were displayed in this house; among the things that caught our attention were a typewriter and his books.
+He was a prominent Muslim scholar, as evidenced by his book, Tafsir Al-Azhar.

 His real name is Haji Abdul Karim Majid